What is dyslexia and what can be done to help?

 And that is useful because it will still be affecting them to some degree.

-It is also useful because these children have shared experiences, shared challenges and many shared strengths.
+It is also useful because these people have shared experiences, shared challenges and many shared strengths.

 It is those strengths that I like to focus on.
 As a group, dyslexics tend to do exceptionally well when you consider they have struggled with the most fundamental element of our education system.